Getting Started With R .

 Some Commonly Used Data Types in R

-Data is centre for analysis if there is no data there is no analysis.
-Every piece of data are working with some characteristics thses characteristics can be summarize with data type.
+Data is the center for analysis; if there is no data, there is no analysis.
+Every piece of data works with certain characteristics.
+These characteristics can be summarized with data types.

-• Character : Anything inside quotation is a character.
+: Anything inside quotation marks is a character. -

-• Number: Number in R is double.
-Working with whole and fraction is a unique feature of double.
-Another is integer.
+: Numbers in R are double.
+Working with both whole and fractional numbers is a unique feature of double.
+Another type is integer. -

-• Integer Integer is actually simplified version of double.
-It store data as a string we must use capital letter L. In our use we need to use double rather than integer.
+: An integer is actually a simplified version of double.
+It stores data as a string; we must use the capital letter L. In our use, we need to use double rather than integer. -

-• Raw: It is not so popular data type.
-It is not easy to create variable of raw type.
-If we really need to create raw function as a result of calling this function we get raw type data.
+: This is not a very popular data type.
+It is not easy to create a variable of raw type.
+If we really need to create a raw function, as a result of calling this function, we get raw type data.

-All the fundamental data types are called atomic data type.
+All the fundamental data types are called atomic data types.

 Example of numbers